Ford Puma (crossover)

-The Ford Puma is a subcompact crossover SUV (B-segment) manufactured and marketed by Ford since 2019 as a variant of the seventh-generation Fiesta.
+The Ford Puma is a subcompact crossover SUV (B-segment) manufactured and marketed by Ford since 2019.
+It is based on the seventh-generation Fiesta.

 Sales started in Europe in 2019, in Australasia in late 2020, and in South Africa from October 2023.
 In the European market, the Puma is positioned above the EcoSport and below the Kuga (also called Escape outside Europe).

 Overview

 Ford first announced the Puma crossover at its event Go Further in Amsterdam, along with the introduction of the third-generation Kuga.
 The Puma nameplate was last used on the Puma sport compact.
 The vehicle is based on the seventh-generation Fiesta platform (Ford Global B-car platform).

 Production of the Puma started in Craiova, Romania (Ford Romania) in October 2019 along with the EcoSport subcompact crossover and the EcoBoost 1.0 L Fox engine used in both cars.
 Ford invested 200 million euros, and employed 1,700 people on the project.

 The Puma is offered with a mild hybrid 1.0-litre EcoBoost three cylinder turbo gasoline engine with a belt-driven integrated starter, which uses energy from the braking system to charge the 48-volt lithium-ion battery pack to increase torque and lower emissions.
 Power is rated at 153 bhp, 114 kW, and 240 Nm with an additional 50 Nm from the integrated starter system.

 In December 2022, the Puma Vivid Ruby Edition was unveiled as the new flagship trim.

 In March 2023, the Puma ST Powershift was officially launched with a 170 hp 1.0L mild-hybrid engine and an automatic transmission.